OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Fetch data from GitHub

 The **dialog.js** file you just created specifies that the add-in should load gists when the `change` event fires for the GitHub username field.
-To do so, you'll need to use the [GitHub Gists API](https://developer.github.com/v3/gists/) to retrieve data from GitHub.
+To retrieve the user's gists from GitHub, you'll use the [GitHub Gists API](https://developer.github.com/v3/gists/).

 #### gist-api.js

 Create a new folder in the root folder of the project named **helpers**.
-Then create a file in the **helpers** folder named **gist-api.js**, and add the following code to retrieve the user's gists from GitHub and assemble the list of gists.
+Then create a file in the **helpers** folder named **gist-api.js**, and add the following code to retrieve the user's gists from GitHub and build the list of gists.

 ```js
 function getUserGists(user, callback) {